Modem: Early 56k dial-up products

-The first 56k dial-up option was a proprietary design from USRobotics, which they called "X2" because 56k was twice the speed (×2) of 28k modems.
+The first 56k (56 kbit/s) dial-up option was a proprietary design from USRobotics, which they called "X2" because 56k was twice the speed (×2) of 28k modems.

 At that time, USRobotics held a 40% share of the retail modem market, while Rockwell International held an 80% share of the modem chipset market.
 Concerned with being shut out, Rockwell began work on a rival 56k technology.
 They joined with Lucent and Motorola to develop what they called "K56Flex" or just "Flex".

 Both technologies reached the market around February 1997; although problems with K56Flex modems were noted in product reviews through July, within six months the two technologies worked equally well, with variations dependent largely on local connection characteristics.

-The retail price of these early 56K modems was about US$200, compared to $100 for standard 33k modems.
+The retail price of these early 56k modems was about US$200, compared to $100 for standard 33k modems.
 Compatible equipment was also required at the Internet service providers (ISPs) end, with costs varying depending on whether their current equipment could be upgraded.
 About half of all ISPs offered 56k support by October 1997.
 Consumer sales were relatively low, which USRobotics and Rockwell attributed to conflicting standards.

 Standardized 56k (V.90/V.92)

 In February 1998, The International Telecommunication Union (ITU) announced the draft of a new 56 kbit/s standard V.90 with strong industry support.
 Incompatible with either existing standard, it was an amalgam of both, but was designed to allow both types of modem by a firmware upgrade.
 The V.90 standard was approved in September 1998 and widely adopted by ISPs and consumers.

-The V.92 standard was approved by ITU in November 2000 and utilized digital PCM technology to increase the upload speed to a maximum of 48 kbit/s.
+The ITU-T V.92 standard was approved by ITU in November 2000 and utilized digital PCM technology to increase the upload speed to a maximum of 48 kbit/s.